Tracer Diffusion in Granular Suspensions: Testing the Enskog Kinetic Theory with DSMC and Molecular Dynamics: Results

-Focusing on the diffusion coefficient, it displays a non-trivial behavior, as shown in Fig.\ \ref{D-alpha}, where it is plotted for different volume fractions and normalized by the corresponding value for elastic collisions.
+The simulations results (thick lines) are perfectly matched by the theoretical predictions (thin lines).
+This reinforces the use of Maxwellian distributions and the fact that the cumulants are negligible, once again validating the results obtained in Refs.\ \cite{KG14,GGG21}, where it was shown that the thermalization imposed by the bath drives the system to behave with dynamics closer to equilibrium than in the case of HCS.
+Focusing on the diffusion coefficient, it displays a non-trivial behavior, as shown in Fig.\ \ref{D-alpha}, where it is plotted for different volume fractions and normalized by the corresponding value for elastic collisions, and given in Table \ref{table-D}.
 For the lowest volume fraction considered, simulations and theory are in good agreement, both showing that the coefficient increases as $\alpha$ decreases.
 At higher densities, however, a minimum appears before the diffusion coefficient reaches the value corresponding to elastic collisions.
 Comparison with the simulation results shows that the theory qualitatively reproduces the observed non-monotonic behavior.
 This trend arises from the competition between two opposing effects: the reduction in trajectory persistence as $\alpha$ increases, and the simultaneous rise in the collision rate, which hinders diffusion.